Lenovo: Accusations of slave labor by supplier

-Response to 2022 sanctions against Russia

-During the 2022 Russian invasion of Ukraine, Lenovo reportedly suspended shipping to Russia on or before February 25, 2022 and, although it didn't confirm the suspension, faced a domestic backlash from Internet users in China.

 Corporate affairs

+Business trends

+The key trends for Lenovo are (as of the financial year ending March 31):

+Headquarters

 Alongside Beijing, the company has operational centres in Lorong Chuan, Singapore, and Morrisville, North Carolina (near Raleigh in the Research Triangle metropolitan area) in the United States.
 As of October 2012, the Morrisville facility has about 2,000 employees.
 Lenovo identifies its facilities in Beijing, Singapore, and Morrisville as its "key location addresses", where its principal operations occur.
-The company stated that "by foregoing a traditional headquarters model and focusing on centers of excellence around the world, Lenovo makes the maximum use of its resources to create the best products in the most efficient and effective way possible".
 The company's registered office is on the 23rd floor of the Lincoln House building of the Taikoo Place in Quarry Bay, Hong Kong.

 Previously the company's U.S. headquarters were in Purchase, Harrison, New York.
 About 70 people worked there.
-In 2006, Lenovo announced that it was consolidating its U.S. headquarters, a logistics facility in Boulder, Colorado, and a call center in Atlanta, Georgia, to a new facility in Morrisville.
+In 2006, Lenovo announced that it was consolidating its U.S. headquarters, a logistics facility in Boulder, Colorado, and a call center in Atlanta, to a new facility in Morrisville.
 The company received offers of over $11 million in incentive funds from the local Morrisville, North Carolina, area and from the State of North Carolina on the condition that the company employs about 2,200 people.
 In early 2016, Lenovo carried out a comprehensive restructuring of its business units.

 Financials and market share

 In the third quarter of 2020, Lenovo commands a leading market share of 25.7 percent of all PCs sold in the world.

 In March 2013, Lenovo was included as a constituent stock in the Hang Seng Index.
-Lenovo replaced the unprofitable Aluminum Corporation of China, a state-owned enterprise, on the list of 50 key companies on the Hong Kong stock exchange that constitute the Hang Seng Index.
+Lenovo replaced the unprofitable Aluminum Corporation of China Limited, a state-owned enterprise, on the list of 50 key companies on the Hong Kong stock exchange that constitute the Hang Seng Index.
 The inclusion of Lenovo and Tencent, China's largest internet firm, significantly increased the weight of the technology sector on the index.
 Being added to the Hang Seng Index was a significant boon for Lenovo and its shareholders as it widened the pool of investors willing to purchase Lenovo's stock.
 For instance, index funds pegged to the Hang Seng and pension funds that consider index inclusion now have the opportunity to invest in Lenovo.
 In November 2013 Lenovo reported that they had achieved double-digit market share in the United States for the first time.